EmoFlowView Articles

 Sources: UCLA Social Cognitive Neuroscience Lab, Northeastern University Interdisciplinary Affective Science Lab, University of Geneva Swiss Center for Affective Sciences

-Why Use EmoFlow's Interactive Feelings Wheel?
+Why Use EmoFlow-AI's Interactive Feelings Wheel?

 • 130 emotions across 6 clusters - far more granular than typical wheels